submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 #### Feature Design

 Project members are expected to work on the design for any [epic](#epics) features assigned to them.
-During this sprint, project members will update their respective epics with any work identified during the design phase.
+Project members will update their respective epics with any work identified during the design phase.
 Project members are encouraged to perform proof of concept investigations in order to validate the design and clarify specific work items.

 In case additional work items are identified during the design, they should be opened as [tasks](#tasks) and tracked under the respective epic.